 Per campus policy on universal face coverings, all individuals will be required to wear face coverings when coming to the Testing Center.
-In addition, the Testing Center has been designed to allow 6 feet between individuals.
-Staff at the Testing Center will wear face coverings and other protective gear as appropriate.
+In addition, the Testing Center has been designed to allow six feet between individuals.
+Staff at the Testing Center will wear face coverings and other personal protective equipment (PPE) as appropriate.

-If you are feeling well and pass the symptom check, you will immediately sanitize your hands and then complete a brief registration, confirming your identity.
-At that time, you will be given a specimen bag with a sterile swab and a specimen tube labeled with your name and date of birth.
+- Complete a brief registration, confirming your identity.
+At that time, you will be given a sterile swab and a specimen tube labeled with your name and date of birth.

 How long will testing take?